cvmfs/cvmfsexec/README.md

 mount/umount but it's not the original process, it's an intermediate process that has fakeroot access in the user namespace.

+## Self-extracting distribution

+After running makedist and making any customizations you want, you may optionally run `makedist -o <file>` where file becomes a single script containing the cvmfs dist and cvmfsexec tools which self-extracts and executes cvmfsexec, for simplest distribution.
+Running the script leaves behind a `.cvmfsexec` directory containing the files, in the same directory as the script.

 ## mountrepo/umountrepo without cvmfsexec

 When not using cvmfsexec, use `mountrepo repository.name` to mount a